5gif/beta/pages/ieg.md

 ---
 layout: pages
-title: IMT-2020 Evaluation Group
+title: Working Group - Independent Evaluation Group
 permalink: /:basename
 ---

-The 5GIF is one of the independent evaluation groups registered with ITU-R for IMT2020 candidate radio technology evaluation.
+The 5GIF IEG is one of the independent evaluation groups registered with ITU-R for IMT2020 candidate radio technology evaluation.
 This group was formed to evaluate the IMT2020 candidates from the perspective of Indian network deployments.
 This is a group of operators, OEM’s, universities and individual experts participating in a collaborative manner, in the evaluation of candidate IMT2020 technologies of interest.
 This is a contribution driven activity, with decisions made through a consensus seeking approach.

+## Leadership
+- Chair : Sendil Kumar | Ericsson

 ## Past Meetings
 - Kickoff meeting	Mar 2019